GuanceCloud/datakit/internal/export/doc/en/inputs/profile-nodejs.md

 [Pyroscope](https://pyroscope.io/){:target="_blank"} is an open source continuous profiling platform, and DataKit already supports displaying its reported profiling data in [Guance](https://www.guance.com/){:target="_blank"}。

-Pyscope uses C/S architecture, and its running modes are divided into [Pyroscope Agent](https://pyroscope.io/docs/agent-overview/){:target="_blank"} and [Pyroscope Server](https://pyroscope.io/docs/server-overview/){:target="_blank"}, which are integrated in a binary file and displayed by different command line commands.
+Pyroscope uses C/S architecture, and its running modes are divided into [Pyroscope Agent](https://pyroscope.io/docs/agent-overview/){:target="_blank"} and [Pyroscope Server](https://pyroscope.io/docs/server-overview/){:target="_blank"}, which are integrated in a binary file and displayed by different command line commands.

-What you need here is the Pyscope Agent pattern.
-DataKit has integrated the Pyscope Server functionality and can receive profiling data reported by the Pyscope Agent by exposing the HTTP interface to the outside world.
+What you need here is the Pyroscope Agent pattern.
+DataKit has integrated the Pyroscope Server functionality and can receive profiling data reported by the Pyroscope Agent by exposing the HTTP interface to the outside world.

 profiling data flow: `Pyroscope Agent collects profiling data -> Datakit -> Guance`。